-Quality Risk Management (QRM) is a mandatory regulatory requirement for Medical Device and Pharmaceutical organisations.
+Quality Risk Management (QRM) is a mandatory regulatory requirement for pharmaceutical manufacturing organisations.

-The ICH Q9 guideline on Quality Risk Management (Annex 20 of the PIC/S GMP Guide) is now expected to be adopted by manufacturers to ensure compliance with clauses 1.5 and 1.6 of Part I of the GMP:
+The ICH Q9 guideline on Quality Risk Management (Annex 20 of the PIC/S GMP Guide) is now expected to be adopted by manufacturers to ensure compliance with clauses 1.12 and 1.13 of Part I of the PIC/S Guide to GMP:

-1.5 Quality risk management is a systematic process for the assessment, control, communication and review of risks to the quality of the medicinal product.
+1.12 Quality Risk Management is a systematic process for the assessment, control, communication and review of risks to the quality of the medicinal product.
 It can be applied both proactively and retrospectively.

-1.6 The quality risk management system should ensure that the evaluation of the risk to quality is based on scientific knowledge, experience with the process and ultimately links to the protection of the patient
+(i) The evaluation of the risk to quality is based on scientific knowledge, experience with the process and ultimately links to the protection of the patient;

 The course is designed to service a wide range of participants from various disciplines within the pharmaceutical industry and particularly managers or supervisors with experience in GMP (e.g. Production, Quality Assurance (QA), Validation, Technical Services) who need to apply Quality Risk Management (QRM) in their role.
 Alternatively, you may be looking for professional development to enhance your opportunities of securing a more senior position.